microsoft/ConnectedServices/SDK/articles/CreatingAConnectedServiceExtension.md

 # Making Project Changes

-We've now create the UI for our sample service provider.
-The Provider class specifies the information to show in the Add Connected Services, initializes the SinglePageViewModel to create the UI to collect user information, and retrieves the data as a ConnectedServiceInstance.
+We're now ready to create the UI for our sample service provider.
+The Provider class specifies the information to show in the Add Connected Services selection dialog.
+Selecting a Connected Service initializes the SinglePageViewModel to create the UI to collect user information with the SinglePageView.
+Once the developer chooses **[Add]**, the SinglePageViewModel configurator creates the ConnectedServiceInstance to pass to the Handler.
 We now need to implement the Handler class to make the changes to the app project that adds our service.

-Handler classes derived from the [ConnectedServiceHandler](https://msdn.microsoft.com/en-us/library/microsoft.visualstudio.connectedservices.connectedservicehandler.aspx) class to implement specific project changes, based on the type of projects supported by your different handlers.
+Handler classes derived from the [ConnectedServiceHandler](https://msdn.microsoft.com/en-us/library/microsoft.visualstudio.connectedservices.connectedservicehandler.aspx) class to implement specific project changes.
+Handlers are associated with specific project types based on the AppliesTo attribute.
 In many cases you'll have more than one handler.
 For instance, you may want to provide service configurations for ASP.NET C# and VB projects.
 This of course uses C# and VB.NET code and .NET References.
-However, what if you want to support JavaScript project support for project types like Cordova?
-You'll need to add JavaScript to the project, including various script files.
+However, if you want to support JavaScript projects, like Cordova, you'll need to add JavaScript to the project, including various script files.
 Or, you may want to target ASP.NET 5 or UAP Windows projects, which uses different coding patterns, references and a config.json file.

 In our basic sample project, we'll just add a value to the app's web.conig file, and create a folder in the app's project hierarchy for artifacts we might need as we expand the service functionality.